JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-01-08-google_t5_small_ssm_nq_en.md

 ## Description

-The model was pre-trained using T5's denoising objective on [C4](https://huggingface.co/datasets/c4), subsequently additionally pre-trained using REALM's salient span masking objective on Wikipedia, and finally fine-tuned on [Natural Questions (NQ)](https://huggingface.co/datasets/natural_questions).

-Note: The model was fine-tuned on 100% of the train splits of Natural Questions (NQ) for 10k steps.
+The model was fine-tuned on 100% of the train splits of Natural Questions (NQ) for 10k steps.

-Other community Checkpoints: here

 Paper: [How Much Knowledge Can You Pack Into the Parameters of a Language Model?](https://arxiv.org/abs/1910.10683.pdf)